The Gag Is, 2020 Isn’t Ready For Keke Palmer

 “I truly come from an authentic place with what I’m feeling and what’s going to be best for me at that time,” she says assuredly.

-AREA Crystal Trimmed Cropped Jacket, $695, available at Area.nyc; AREA Crystal Trimmed Track Pant, $595, available at Area.nyc; Jennifer Fisher Chain Link Dusters Earrings, $525, available at JenniferFisherJewelry.com; Alexander Wang Vanna Logo Ruched Leather Boots, $995, available at SaksFifthAvenue.com.
+AREA Crystal Trimmed Cropped Jacket, $695 USD, available at Area.nyc; AREA Crystal Trimmed Track Pant, $595 USD, available at Area.nyc; Jennifer Fisher Chain Link Dusters Earrings, $525 USD, available at JenniferFisherJewelry.com; Alexander Wang Vanna Logo Ruched Leather Boots, $995 USD, available at SaksFifthAvenue.com.

+It’s that authenticity that makes her so endearing as a person, and arguably as a personality on both the big and small screens.
+But she’s also extremely aware of the power of branding, as evidenced by her social media activity and how quickly she cashed in on “sorry to that man.”

+“I was like, Oh, so y’all rock with it?
+Let me get you these T-shirts then,” she says, referencing the apparel she created in response to her viral fame.
+“Branding is a big part of creating something that stays with people.
+You wanna give people something that will last.”

 “Don’t run from who you are.
 Even if that is considered to be a stereotype.
 But take an opportunity to show all of who you are.
 Don’t let nobody let you live in one space,” Palmer says.
 “If you don’t show people who you really are, then it’s hard for people who look like you to see that they can do what you do.
 And that was the main thing I’ve always tried to protect.”